iashishbhandari/ABStackKit/README.md

 # ABStackKit

 Written in Swift 4, presenting a colourful scrollable StackView.
-Simply manage the lifecycle of the StackView via StackViewEmbeddable protocol or subclass the included StackViewController.
-Additionally if you need to colour its background or put some rotation or get it on a portion of your view, this is the one library you need.
+Simply manage the lifecycle of the StackView via StackViewEmbeddable protocol or subclassing the StackViewController.
+Additionally if you need to colour its background or apply rotation on it or just use it on a portion of your view, this is the one library that you need.
 Only Swift compatible.

 ## Installation with CocoaPods